Australian Skills Based Permanent Visas

 |Wood Machinists and Other Wood Trades Workers|

-Each state has an allocation of skilled visas they can nominate and make matters even more complex, within each state, there are various designated areas who are also able to sponsor skilled migrants.
+Each state has an allocation of skills they will nominate and make matters even more complex, within each state, there are various designated areas who are also able to sponsor skilled migrants.
 Each with their own qualifying criteria, benefits and restrictions.

-Selecting the right visa and knowing which documents are required on submission for your situation is critical to successfully gaining your visa.
+Selecting the right option and knowing which documents are required on submission for your situation is critical to successfully emigrating.

-It is equally important to hold the correct visa on arrival so you can pursue your goals without being hindered by your choice of visa.
+It is equally important on arrival so you can pursue your employment goals without being hindered by your choice during the emigration process.

 Your Skilled Migration Options

 If you are not yet ready to complete our assessment, we hope you can find what you are looking for in our more detailed pages dealing with specific skilled visa streams.

 A TV Advert From The 1950's For Emigration to Australia

 It is still fascinating for us to see how easy it used to be to emigrate to Australia...
 Unfortunately, one of the most common phrases we hear every day is "...I wish I did it years ago." so, don't leave it too late as experience has taught us it only gets harder.